-Breakfast is available from 6.45 - 7.30am every morning.
-We offer a variety of cereals, toast & fresh fruit.
-There is no breakfast or morning tea during vacation care.
+Breakfast is available from 6.45 - 7.45am every morning.
+We offer a variety of cereals, toast, fresh fruit and weekly menu specials.
+There is no breakfast, morning tea or lunch provided during vacation care.

 Afternoon Tea is offered on arrival.
 Afternoon tea is a snack for children to enjoy after school, it is not meant to substitute a meal.
-We encourage children to select from a range of nutritious foods as well as trying new and different foods.
-Eating 'special' foods in moderation enables children to understand the principles behind healthy eating.
+Children are provided with a variety of fruit and vegetables along with another option.